ceph/ceph/doc/dev/peering.rst

    *acting set*.

 *replica*
-   a non-primary OSD in the *acting set* for a placement group (and who has been recognized as such and *activated* by the primary).
+   a non-primary OSD in the *acting set* of a placement group.
+A replica has been recognized as a non-primary OSD and has been *activated* by the primary.

 *stray*
-   an OSD who is not a member of the current *acting set*, but has not yet been told that it can delete its copies of a particular placement group.
+   an OSD that is not a member of the current *acting set* and has not yet been told to delete its copies of a particular placement group.

 *recovery*
-   ensuring that copies of all of the objects in a PG are on all of the OSDs in the *acting set*.
-Once *peering* has been performed, the primary can start accepting write operations, and *recovery* can proceed in the background.
+   the process of ensuring that copies of all of the objects in a PG are on all of the OSDs in the *acting set*.
+After *peering* has been performed, the primary can begin accepting write operations and *recovery* can proceed in the background.

 *PG info*
-   basic metadata about the PG's creation epoch, the version for the most recent write to the PG, *last epoch started*, *last epoch clean*, and the beginning of the *current interval*.
-Any inter-OSD communication about PGs includes the *PG info*, such that any OSD that knows a PG exists (or once existed) also has a lower bound on *last epoch clean* or *last epoch started*.
+   basic metadata about the PG's creation epoch, the version for the most recent write to the PG, the *last epoch started*, the *last epoch clean*, and the beginning of the *current interval*.
+Any inter-OSD communication about PGs includes the *PG info*, such that any OSD that knows a PG exists (or once existed) and also has a lower bound on *last epoch clean* or *last epoch started*.

 *PG log*
    a list of recent updates made to objects in a PG.
-   Note that these logs can be truncated after all OSDs in the *acting set* have acknowledged up to a certain point.
+These logs can be truncated after all OSDs in the *acting set* have acknowledged the changes.

 *missing set*
-   Each OSD notes update log entries and if they imply updates to the contents of an object, adds that object to a list of needed updates.
-This list is called the *missing set* for that <OSD,PG>.
+   the set of all objects that have not yet had their contents updated to match the log entries.
+The missing set is collated by each OSD.
+Missing sets are kept track of on an ``<OSD,PG>`` basis.

 *Authoritative History*
    a complete, and fully ordered set of operations that, if